bedaiwah/Beautifly_B/README.md

 # Beautifly_B
 Beautifly_B is an open-source Python library that generates beautiful, high-density visualizations to kickstart EDA (Exploratory Data Analysis) with just Few lines of code.
 Output is a fully self-contained HTML application.

+The system is built around quickly visualizing target values and comparing datasets.
+Its goal is to help quick analysis of target characteristics other such data characterization tasks.

 Example code
 from demo import say_hello